-Associate Professor Rosemary Sutton is the Joint Research Manager for the Molecular Diagnostics Group at Children’s Cancer Institute.
+Associate Professor Rosemary Sutton is the Joint Research Manager for the Molecular Therapeutics at Children’s Cancer Institute.
 Since joining the Institute in 2001, she has led minimal residual disease (MRD) diagnostic testing for more than 2000 patients with acute lymphoblastic leukaemia (ALL).

 ‘Coming here in 2001 was absolutely the right move for me,’ Rosemary says.
 ‘It’s been very fulfilling to be able to do such worthwhile work.’

 Rosemary, Michelle and their group provide advanced diagnostics for hospitals throughout Australia, using MRD technology developed here at the Institute to measure the level of residual disease in patients treated for ALL, both to determine future risk of relapse and to monitor for the first signs of relapse.